hindutva/hindutva.github.io/main/books/vivekAnanda/volume_4/writings_prose/195_reincarnation.md

 their dead and believing in the doctrine of an individual soul, it was easy for the Greeks to accept the doctrine of reincarnation through the Pythagorean teachings.
-According to Apuleius, Pythagoras had come to India, where he had been instructed by the Brâhmins.
+According to Apuleius, Pythagoras had come to India, where he had been instructed by the Brāhmins.

 So far we have learnt that wherever the soul was held to be an individual, the real man, and not a vivifying part of the body only, the